PDF reports and automated reporting

 The cover page sets the tone for your report:

-- Company Branding - Logo and name prominently displayed
+- Company Branding - Logo and name displayed prominently

 - Report Title - Customizable headline